appsandwich/ppt2rk/README.md

 To save an email and password to the keychain:

 `./ppt2rk -e you@emailaddress.com -p yourpolarpassword -k`

+This also works for Runkeeper credentials:

+`./ppt2rk -e you@emailaddress.com -p yourpolarpassword -rke you@emailaddress.com -rkp yourrunkeeperpassword -k`

 Subsequent use of the app can drop the credential parameters and the saved details will be used: